Glagan/MyMangaDex/README.md

 > This is good if you wish to **start** using MyAnimeList with a full MangaDex follow list ;)

+## Online Save

+You can enable the option to upload your save to an online service, using a [MMD - Online Save](https://github.com/Glagan/MyMangaDex-OnlineSave) website.
+By default, the option is turned off and the default website available is my site, [https://mmd.nikurasu.org](https://mmd.nikurasu.org/), but you can clone the Online Save repo and host it yourself, you then just have to change the URL in the options.
+When you enable that option, you need to set your username and your password, and that's the only thing you need to remember.
+When you change computer, after reinstalling the extension, you just have to enter them again and your save will be imported locally, and your future updates will be saved online.
+All of the data is still saved locally and the extension only use local data.

 ## Data stored

 I only store the least possible data: